-One of the principle missions of IAMERS is to attain and enforce high standards of ethical, professional “practices” within the industry.
-The IAMERS grants membership only to those companies which have agreed in writing to adhere to a strict Code of Ethics.
+One of the principle missions of the IAMERS is to attain and enforce high standards of ethical, professional “practices” within the industry.
+IAMERS grants membership only to those companies which have agreed in writing to adhere to the IAMERS Code of Ethics.

 The Code is enforced by the IAMERS Ethics Committee.
-In addition, the IAMERS professional standards committee shall be responsible for the continuing process of establishing standards for the IAMERS members in understanding ethics committee decisions with regards to enforcement of the Code of Ethics.
+In addition, the IAMERS Best Practices committee shall be responsible for the continuing process of establishing standards and best practices for IAMERS members.
 Amendment of the Code of Ethics shall be made by majority vote of the members as provided in the by-laws of the IAMERS.

 Code of Ethics Preamble